 Interbank contagion risk

-Interbank contagion risk is modelled on the basis of data on interbank exposures, with the capital adequacy of individual banks being used to determine their probability of default (PD).
+Interbank contagion risk is modelled on the basis of data on interbank exposures, with the capital ratio of individual banks being used to determine their probability of default (PD).
 As interbank exposures are mostly unsecured, LGD is assumed to be 100%.
-The expected losses due to interbank exposures are calculated for each bank according to the formula PDxLGDxEAD, where EAD is the net interbank exposure.
-If these losses are relatively high and will lead to a reduction in the bank’s capital adequacy and thus an increase in its PD, there follows another iteration of the transmission of the negative effects to other banks through an increase in the expected losses.
+The expected losses due to interbank exposures are calculated for each bank according to the formula PDxLGDxEAD.
+If these losses are relatively high and will lead to a reduction in the bank’s capital ratio and thus an increase in its PD, there follows another iteration of the transmission of the negative effects to other banks through an increase in the expected losses.
 These iterations are performed until this “domino effect” of interbank contagion stops, i.e. until the rise in PD induced in one bank or group of banks does not lead to a rise in the PD of other banks.

 Profit, regulatory capital and capital adequacy

 The stress test assumes that banks will continue to generate revenues in the stress period, particularly net interest income (interest profit) and net fee income.
-For these purposes, an analytical item of the profit and loss account called “adjusted operating profit” (previously called “net income”) has been constructed.
+For these purposes, an analytical item of the profit and loss account called “adjusted operating profit” has been constructed.
 This is calculated as interest profit plus fee profit minus administrative expenses and some other cost items.
-The volume of adjusted operating profit is determined by expert judgment for the individual scenarios according to the projected economic development4.
+The amount of adjusted operating profit is determined for the individual scenarios according to the projected economic developments5.

 Regulatory capital is modelled in accordance with the applicable CNB regulations.
 Each bank enters the first predicted quarter with initial capital equal to that recorded in the last available quarter.
 If a bank generates a profit in the first predicted quarter (i.e. its adjusted operating profit is higher than its losses due to the shocks), its regulatory capital remains at the same level (is not increased).
 If, however, it generates a loss, its regulatory capital is reduced by the amount of that loss.
 The impacts of the shocks are thus reflected in a reduction of capital only if they exceed adjusted operating profit and the bank posts a loss.

-(c) the bank uses the entire profit to strengthen its capital (in the event of a relatively sizeable increase in RWA); depending on the size of the increase in RWA, however, it may not reach the original capital adequacy ratio;
+- the bank uses the entire profit to strengthen its capital (in the event of a relatively sizeable increase in RWA); depending on the size of the increase in RWA, however, it may not reach the original capital ratio;

-Total capital adequacy is then calculated for the individual quarters as the ratio of total RWA to regulatory capital.
+The total capital ratio is then calculated for the individual quarters as the ratio of total RWA to total capital.
 The portion of RWA relating to credit risk is modelled on the basis of the credit risk parameters (see above), while the other components of RWA (or of the capital requirements for other risks) for the individual quarters are determined by expert judgement.

 Prepared by the CNB’s Financial Stability Department.
 Contact: financial.stability@cnb.

-4Adjusted operating profit corresponds to a large extent to the item “pre-provision income”, i.e. operating income gross of NPL losses.
-However, they differ in that adjusted operating profit does not include the effects of other (interest rate and currency) shocks, while pre-provision income does.
+5Adjusted operating income corresponds to a large extent to the item “pre-provision income”, i.e. operating income gross of NPL losses.
+However, they differ in that adjusted operating income does not include the effects of other (interest rate and currency) shocks, while pre-provision income does.